chrisnoonan98675/site/xl-release/how-to/upgrade-to-7.5.0.markdown

 Create an `xlrelease` database and an `xlrelease` user in your SQL database.

 The user must have access to create tables.
 Tables are created during the upgrade procedure, not during operation.

-The **archive database** remains as-is.
-It will be copied and configured in the final steps of the upgrade process.

 ## Step 3.
 Set up the SQL Migrator Tool